awillig/dcp-vardis/dcp-vardis-project/specification/dcp-vardis.md

 flooding updates separately.

-The real-time database itself is dynamic in the sense that variables can be created or removed at runtime.
+The real-time database itself is dynamic in the sense that variables can be created or deleted at runtime.

 The real-time database is not tied to any notion of persistency, and there is no guarantee that any node will be able to track all updates made to a variable.
-Furthermore, the moniker "real-time" should not be interpreted strictly, as no guarantees on dissemination speed or reliability will and can be given.
+Furthermore, the moniker "real-time" should not be interpreted strictly, as no guarantees on dissemination speed or reliability are given.
 It merely captures an aspiration to be both fast and reliable.

 ## High-level Overview